cs573-19s/04-MultipleViews/README.md

 Design Achievement Description
 ----
 - SHMTR geolations are visualized.

 - Four linked interactive views help users discover information by themselves.

-  Users could see the whole SHMTR map, a clear single view of Line 5, passengers' number on each metro and how time flies explained by the timeline.
+- Users could see the whole SHMTR map, a clear single view of Line 5, passengers' number on each metro and how time flies explained by the timeline.
-  - On the Play-mode, users could explore links
+  - On the Play-mode, users could explore links between each view without click "pause" button.
+Hovering on the circle or bar could achive this effect.
+  - On the Pause-mode, users could explore details at this timestamp.

 Reference